 Democracy, Human Rights and Governance

-With USAID’s support, Kazakhstan has developed a robust network of civil society organizations that advocate for constituents’ rights, provide critical services to the population and engage on key policy reform issues.
-Civil society initiatives include counter-trafficking in persons and protecting and improving the overall legal environment in which non-governmental organizations operate.
+With USAID’s support, Kazakhstan has developed a robust network of civil society organizations that provide critical services to the population, advocate for constituent rights and engage on key policy reform issues.
+Initiatives include counter-trafficking in persons and improving the overall legal environment in which non-governmental organizations operate.
 To enhance the public’s access to information, USAID supports the efforts of Kazakhstan’s media outlets to produce and broadcast social, political and economic information relevant to local audiences.
-To improve efficiency, transparency and public trust in the court system, USAID cooperates with the Supreme Court to implement its strategic plan, especially aspects related to managerial and administrative capacity, including judicial appointments, quality of judicial decisions and standard operating procedures.
 USAID also supports the implementation of national policies that advance gender equality.
+To improve efficiency, transparency and public trust in the court system, USAID assists the Supreme Court in implementing its strategic plan — especially aspects related to managerial and administrative capacity, including judicial appointments, quality of judicial decisions and standard operating procedures.

 Economic Growth and Trade